Eamon Ryan rules out nuclear power as option in transition from fossil fuel dependence

 Eamon Ryan, the environment minister, has ruled out nuclear power as an option in the transition from fossil fuel, despite mounting calls from environmental voices to consider it.

-Mr Ryan told theit would be too expensive and cumbersome for Ireland to build a nuclear industry, insisting offshore wind is a far better and less expensive bet.
+Mr Ryan told the climate change.it would be too expensive and cumbersome for Ireland to build a nuclear industry, insisting offshore wind is a far better and less expensive bet in the fight against

 In recent months, a growing number of environmental and energy experts have suggested that nuclear power should be considered, especially in the context of Ireland’s climate targets to 2050 and Russia's invasion of Ukraine.